MDoreen/monty/README.md

 # monty
-Monty is an interpreter of Monty ByteCodes files, which is a scripting language just like Python.
+monty is an interpreter of Monty ByteCodes files, which is a scripting language just like Python.

+It contains specific instructions to manipulate data information (stacks or queues), where each instruction (called opcode) is ended per line.
+Files which contains Monty byte codes usually have the .m extension.